TOUR HIGHLIGHTS

 He is an avid rare book collector, focusing on hymnology and Presbyterian history, and collects jazz vinyl records.
 He currently lives in Nashville with his wife, Wendy and they have three children, Cooper, Isaac, and Mei.

-Wendy Twin continues to work along side Kevin with Belmont RUF and is currently finishing her Marriage and Family Counseling degree.
+Wendy Twin continues to serve along side Kevin with Belmont RUF and works with distressed couples as an Associate MFT part time.

-Cooper Twit ives in Chattanooga, TN with his wife Ella.
+Cooper Twit lives in Chattanooga, TN with his wife Ella.
 He is in several local bands and tours with Kevin co-leading the Indelible Grace Hymns and Stories shows.

 TOUR LEADER: KYLE CAMPBELL